(The Long Version)

 In the meantime, the intellectual in me was not completely satisfied with massage therapy, and so in 2012, I went back to grad school for my PhD in depth psychology and somatics.
 In addition to learning all about human psychology and developing rigorous research skills, studying depth psychology was an invitation to take a deep dive into my own unconscious mind and continue the inner work I began at Esalen.
 My doctoral dissertation focused on human imagination from both neurobiological and humanistic perspectives, and was ultimately developed into a book, Imagination in the Western Psyche: From Ancient Greece to Modern Neuroscience, which will be available summer 2019.

-My PhD fieldwork project was to study the way humans and elephants communicate with each other at an elephant sanctuary in Cambodia in 2015
+My PhD fieldwork project was to study humans-elephant communicate at an elephant sanctuary in Cambodia in 2015

 Shortly after graduating in 2018, I was offered a post-doctoral fellowship a my school, Pacifica Graduate Institute, which has been an incredible opportunity to teach and advise students at the graduate level.